-The best product manager ensures that whatever he is projecting is well understood by the people around and generates usability of the product and services across the masses.
+The best product manager ensures that whatever he is projecting is well understood by the people around him and generates usability of the product and services across the masses.

-Finally, a product manager can be a brand manager but a brand manager may or may not be a product manager.
+Finally, a product manager can be a brand manager, but a brand manager may or may not be a product manager.

-It is a duty of a product manager to have their company’s brand come to life and they can then have the capability to understand their brand completely well.
+It is a duty of a product manager to have their company’s brand come to life, and they can then have the capability to understand their brand completely well.

 They need to find different ways to connect to the brand to become promoters of the brand.
 They should also generate the truth of the brand in everything it is about.